How to Clean up Your Name and Improve Your Personal Online Reputation

 - Construct a false narrative about your life

-Lock Down Your Private Life to Preserve Your Reputation
+Lock Down Your Private Life to Protect Your New Internet Reputation

 Whether you're an individual looking for a new reputation or a business looking for a new reputation, it's important to draw a privacy line somewhere.
 The truth is that you may not want everyone seeing everything.
 In fact, it's better that way.